JariLatvanen/Tamk-resources/README.md

 You can search by buildig or room.
 Some free-text search also available.

 It may be quite simple but is fast, user friendly and works on mobile as well.

+The API key has been removed from the code and needs to be added.